These days, even the humans are built by robots.

 Charlie7 is the oldest robot alive.
 He’s seen everything from the fall of mankind at the hands of alien invaders to the rebuilding of a living world from the algae up.
 But what he hasn’t seen in over a thousand years is a healthy, intelligent human.
 When Eve stumbles into his life, the old robot finally has something worth coming out of retirement for: someone to protect.

 Join J.S.
-Morin for a new science fiction series where I, Robot meets Jurassic Park.
-If you love post-apocalyptic stories, with a dose of genetic engineering intrigue, keep an eye out for Robot Geneticists starting this spring.
+Morin for a science fiction series where I, Robot meets Jurassic Park.
+If you love post-apocalyptic stories, with a dose of genetic engineering intrigue, try Robot Geneticists and see what’s more dangerous to clone than dinosaurs…

 Could you live 1000 years as a robot to undo the destruction of Earth?